scoffey/lortnoc/README.markdown

 $leftEye = $container->LeftEye; // returns a singleton created as in: new Eye('green');
 $rightEye = $container->RightEye; // returns a singleton created as in: new Eye('green');
 $nose = $container->Nose; // returns a singleton created as in: RegularNose::createFromTemplate(2);
-$face = $container->Face; // returns a singleton created as in: new RoundFace(0xEFD0CF,
+$face = $container->Face; // returns a singleton created as in: new RoundFace(0xEFD0CF, $container->LeftEye,
-                          // $container->LeftEye, $container->RightEye, $container->Nose,
-                          // $container->Mouth, $container->Chin);
+                          // $container->RightEye, $container->Nose, $container->Mouth, $container->Chin);
 ```

 FAQ
 ---

-- What kind of exceptions can be thrown when getting a component?
+- Which exceptions are thrown by the `Lortnoc_Container` when getting a component?
-    - `Lortnoc_Exception_ConfigError` if component configuration is detected as sintactically or semantically invalid
+    - `Lortnoc_Exception_ConfigError` if component configuration is syntactically or semantically invalid
     - `Lortnoc_Exception_NotFound` if no such component is configured in the container
     - `Lortnoc_Exception_ReflectionError` if component cannot be created by reflection
     - `Lortnoc_Exception_DependencyLoop` if a circular dependency is detected

 - Can I configure a component _not_ to be a singleton?
 Yes.
-You can set the scope to 'prototype', which means that every time the component is retrieved, a new instance will be created.
+You can set the scope to `'prototype'`, which means that every time the component is retrieved, a new instance will be created.
 This is valid for any creation strategy, either by constructor or factory method.

 - Can I have different names for the same component configuration?
 Yes.
-You can set an 'alias' to reuse a component configuration with another name.
+You can set an `'alias'` to reuse a component configuration with another name.

-- How can a inject dependencies after instance construction?
+- How can I inject dependencies after instance construction?
-You can configure setter methods to inject other components that the main component depends on, as well as to setup the component with other initialization parameters not available by constructor.
+You can configure setter methods to inject other components into the main one, as well as to set it up with other parameters that cannot be passed by constructor.

 - How can I reference another component in the list of arguments?
 Prepend its name with `'@'`.
 For example: `'@Controller'` references component identified by `'Controller'`.